Samuel Kuffour

 Samuel Osei "Sammy" Kuffour (born 3 September 1976) is a Ghanaian former professional footballer who played as a centre-back.

 Known for his physical power, Kuffour is best remembered for his time with Bayern Munich, whom he represented for over a decade, winning a total of 14 honours, and playing in nearly 250 official matches.

-Kuffour appeared with the Ghana national team in the 2006 World Cup, as well as in five Africa Cup of Nations.
+Kuffour appeared with the Ghana national team in the 2006 World Cup as well as in five Africa Cup of Nations.

 Club career

 Bayern Munich

-Born in Ghana, Kuffour was brought to Europe by Torino F.C. in 1991 aged just 15, after playing junior football for local teams in his native country.
-He joined FC Bayern Munich in 1993 from the Italian club.
+Born in Ghana, Kuffour was brought to Europe by Torino FC in 1991 aged just 15, after playing junior football for local teams in his native country.
+He joined Bayern Munich in 1993 from the Italian club.
 After a season-long loan spell with 1.
-FC Nürnberg in the second division, he made his breakthrough with the Bavarians.
+FC Nürnberg in the 2.
+Bundesliga, he made his breakthrough with the Bavarians.

 Kuffour spent 11 seasons with Bayern, rising from the youth teams to be a prominent first-squad member who lifted the UEFA Champions League with the club.
 He was an integral part of the squad that won the 2000–01 Champions League, also scoring the winning goal in the 2001 Intercontinental Cup, being subsequently named man of the match.
 Also in that year, he finished second in African Footballer of the Year's voting, repeating the feat accomplished in 1999.

 Kuffour was also part of the Bayern team which lost to Manchester United due to two late goals in the 1999 UEFA Champions League Final, famously beating the ground in frustration afterwards, a gesture that endeared him to Bayern supporters.
-He also became the youngest defender to ever score in the Champions League, at the age of 18 years and 61 days, during the match against FC Spartak Moscow on 2 November 1994, which ended in a 2–2 draw.
+He also became the youngest defender to ever score in the Champions League, at the age of 18 years and 61 days, during the match against Spartak Moscow on 2 November 1994, which ended in a 2–2 draw.
 Kuffour made over 60 UEFA Champions League appearances, being one of the most decorated African players of all time.
 After twelve seasons in Munich and 175 Bundesliga appearances, Kuffour left Bayern in 2005.

-AS Roma
+Roma

-Kuffour left Bayern in the summer of 2005 and signed a three-year deal with A.S.
-Roma in a free transfer, thus returning to Italy.
-He made 21 appearances in his debut season, having spent a period of the season away on international duty and, in his second year, was loaned to UEFA Cup competitor and fellow Serie A team A.S.
-Livorno Calcio.
+Kuffour left Bayern in the summer of 2005 and signed a three-year deal with AS Roma in a free transfer, thus returning to Italy.
+He made 21 appearances in his debut season, having spent a period of the season away on international duty.
+In his second year, he was loaned to UEFA Cup competitor and fellow Serie A team AS Livorno Calcio.
 He played his 89th and last match in European cup competitions for Livorno.